Slipped Disc’s Explained – The Dangers, Healing and Management

 Neck tingling, burning or numbness

 Patient may present with one or a combination of the above eg back and leg symptoms, however not everyone has a ‘textbook’ presentation.
-This is why chiropractors we carry out a thorough neurological examination.
+This is why chiropractors carry out a thorough neurological examination.

 It’s important to identify if symptoms are purely biomechanical, or if a more vulnerable disc bulge aka ‘Slipped Disc’ is present.
 The disc does not actually slip, instead it bulges out into the path of the spinal cord or nerve root, which can create excruciating pain.